CS-6381/FinalProject/Datastores & Distributed File Systems/Apache CouchBase/README.md

 Here we wish to understand where the tech is easily used

 ### Couchbase
 Couchbase is an open source, distributed, NoSQL document-oriented engagement database, optimized for interactive applications.
+Couchbase is meant to help developers build quickly, scale big, and save more.

 |Type of storage|Description|Possible Use-Case|
 |--|--|--|